kragen/dernocua/text/term-rewriting-micro-interpreter.md

         call subst
         call cons
         ret
-    1:  loadword 0
-        loadword 1
-        call lookup
-        dup
-        jztos 1f     ; jump if top of stack is 0, i.e., nil
-        call cdr
-        ret
-    1:  drop
-        loadword 0
-        ret

-According to the hypotheses in that note, this might compile to 2 bytes of procedure header, 23 opcode bytes, 8 operand bytes for call instructions, 2 operand bytes for jump targets, and a 2-byte entry in a global subroutine table, for a total of 37 bytes.
-At this rate, the whole Scheme program irresponsibly extrapolates to 175¾ bytes, but of course you’d have to add the bytecode interpreter on top of that.
+According to the hypotheses in that note, this might compile to 2 bytes of procedure header, 23 opcode bytes, 9 operand bytes for call instructions, 2 operand bytes for jump targets, and a 2-byte entry in a global subroutine table, for a total of 38 bytes.
+At this rate, the whole Scheme program irresponsibly extrapolates to 180½ bytes, but of course you’d have to add the bytecode interpreter on top of that.
 On the other hand, if the bytecode interpreter is customized specifically to run the term-rewriting interpreter, none of the call instructions will need an operand byte, because there’s plenty of opcode space to allocate each subroutine in this program a single-byte opcode.
-That would bring it down to 29 bytes, less than half the size of the i386 machine code, irresponsibly extrapolating the whole Scheme program to 137¾ bytes of machine code.
+That would bring it down to 29 bytes, half the size of the i386 machine code, irresponsibly extrapolating the whole Scheme program to 137¾ bytes of machine code.